Encyclopedia … combined with a great Buyer's Guide!

 Important Parameters of Laser Sources for Material Processing

-In a laser material processing, quite a number of different parameters characterizing the laser radiation can be very relevant, i.e., part of the laser specifications:
+In laser material processing, quite a number of different parameters characterizing the laser radiation can be very relevant, i.e., part of the laser specifications:

-• Optical wavelength: In most cases, this is important because light absorption is essential for the used processes, and the strength of absorption can critically depend on the wavelength.
+• Optical wavelength: In most cases, this is important because light absorption is essential for the processes, and the strength of absorption can critically depend on the wavelength.

 • Optical power and intensity: An appropriately high optical intensity (power per unit area) is needed for many processes.
 The optical average power is often also very important for achieving an economically viable processing speed.

-• Beam quality, quantified e.g. with the M2 factor: that determines how easily the radiation can be focused to a small spot, and how small the working distance (between the laser processing head and the beam focus) can be.
+• Beam quality, quantified e.g. with the M2 factor: that determines how easily the radiation can be focused on a small spot, and how small the working distance (between the laser processing head and the beam focus) can be.
 Besides, it has an influence on how smooth and consistent the intensity profile is.

 • Radiance (often inaccurately called brightness or brilliance): this results from the combination of power and beam quality, and determines what optical intensity level can be achieved on a given spot size and with a limited beam divergence.

-• Pulse parameters: In many cases, one uses pulsed lasers, where the pulse durations can differ a lot between different applications – one uses femtosecond lasers, picosecond lasers, nanosecond lasers and in some cases free-running pulsed lasers with microsecond pulse durations.
+• Pulse parameters: In many cases, one uses pulsed lasers, where the pulse durations can differ substantially between different applications – one uses femtosecond lasers, picosecond lasers, nanosecond lasers and in some cases free-running pulsed lasers with microsecond pulse durations.
 Particularly relevant parameters are the pulse energy and pulse duration, and the peak power is essentially the energy divided by the duration, but with some influence of the pulse shape.
 The pulse shape itself is important in some of the applications.
 In many cases, one applies regular pulse trains, or sometimes bursts of pulses.

 Often quite irrelevant is the spectral bandwidth (linewidth) of the laser source because the absorption properties of workpieces normally do not vary significantly within the optical bandwidth of a laser, even if it is e.g. several nanometers wide.